Naludrag/AIT/Labo2/Lab02.md

     Change: 2020-09-30 15:55:43.228826935 +0200
      Birth: -
     ```
     In this case we can see that the inode as changed and the hours of access too.
+We can also see that the file that has not be chnaged has 2 links.
+It means that the 2 backups are pointing to the same inode.

-    In contrast, when a file is unchanged we can see that they use the same inode :
+    In contrast, when a file is unchanged we can see that they use the same inode and this time the number of liks equls 3 because we didi 3 backups :
     ```bash
-    stephane@ubuntu:/mnt/backup1/stephane_backup$ stat 2020-09-30-140922/stephane/myScan.xml
+    stephane@ubuntu:/mnt/backup2/stephane_backup$ stat 2020-09-30-140922/stephane/myScan.xml
       File: 2020-09-30-140922/stephane/myScan.xml
       Size: 15845     	Blocks: 32         IO Block: 4096   regular file
     Device: 801h/2049d	Inode: 1198468     Links: 3